HakimBalogun/alx-low_level_programming/README.md

-## Alx-low_level_programming Repo
+## Alx - Low-level Programming
-This is the repo for the 0x00.
-C - Hello, World (and maybe more other ones) project.
+This is the repo for my alx-low_level_programming projects.
+It contains files and directories of all tasks for the C programming sprint.